Kunwarpal621311/Iconic-Snake/README.md

 Contributing
 If you would like to contribute to Iconic Snake, feel free to submit a pull request with your changes.
 Contributions are always welcome!

-License
-Iconic Snake is released under the MIT License.
-See LICENSE for more information.

 screenshots